psychemedia/island-storynotes/worsley/richard_easy.md

 (.
 141 However, towards the close of the night, her ladyship had like to have

 testified her jealousy, upon Mr. P—'s fitting next to the apothecary's wife, who was a very pretty woman, and to whom he said some civil things, which greatly pleased this daughter of pharmacy.
-Lady Wagtail bit her lips, changed colour, lost deal, took : snuff, and was upon the point of i shedding tears, when she was relieved by Mrs. Pestle' 8 apprentice coming with the lanthorn to 1 her home. :
+Lady Wagtail bit her lips, changed colour, lost deal, took snuff, and was upon the point of shedding tears, when she was relieved by Mrs. Pestle's apprentice coming with the lanthorn to her home.

 No sooner had M..
-Pestle departed, than Lady Wagtail renewed her wonted spirits and her usual gaiety ; and having stript the pool with her garoien , was excellent company during ine remainder of the night.
+Pestle departed, than Lady Wagtail renewed her wonted spirits and her usual gaiety ; and having stript the pool with her garoien , was excellent company during the remainder of the night.

-she, nevertheless, took an opportunity of reptrmanding Mr. P_—_ for his behaviour, where he was obliged E to excuse himself by declaring he þÞþ thought Mrs. Pestle one of the prettiest dolls i in the world; but that a mere doll could never excite in him any other ideas but saying foolish things without meaning to Powe such insipid Automatons.
+she, nevertheless, took an opportunity of reptrmanding Mr. P_—_ for his behaviour, where he was obliged E to excuse himself by declaring he þÞþ thought Mrs. Pestle one of the prettiest dolls in the world; but that a mere doll could never excite in him any other ideas but saying foolish things without meaning to Powe such insipid Automatons.
 This excuse pleased her ladyship, as it placed her imaginary rival in a ridiculous point of view, and gratified her own Vanity.

 CHAP.
 XIII.

-A flo grant plagiarism detected.
-A _ wwhinical story of a flemisp painter.
+A flagrant plagiarism detected.
+A whinical story of a flemish painter.
 The history resumed.
 A jolly party arrives at sir Richard's in the Isle of Wight.
 Lord A 7 dispostion.
-Lady Wagtait 72 care 50 and tenderness upon the occasion.
+Lady Wagtail 72 care 50 and tenderness upon the occasion.
 The relapse—but no virtue in danger.
-Captain 5— is indisposed in the like manner, and her ladyship's : good offices toward him.
+Captain 5— is indisposed in the like manner, and her ladyship's good offices toward him.
 WD

-5 5 HEN the writer of these

-VV sheets had got thus far, ne was almost induced to trop the pen, = upon
+WHEN the writer of these sheets had got thus far, he was almost induced to trop the pen, = upon

 papers, of the publication of Meand perused the dedication*®, he was

-_ bare faced catchpenny, as almost ever line of the introduction, is taken verbatim, from a novel publ.
-Shed some time since, entituled Nocturnal Revels, &c.
+_ bare faced catchpenny, as almost ever line of the introduction, is taken verbatim, from a novel published some time since, entituled Nocturnal Revels, &c.
 Thus convinced of the Originality and, of course, the Auchapter of the second Vol. of Nocturnal Revels, the chief part of which is here copied verbatim, for the entertainment of the curious readers.

 upon feeing an advertisment in the